 FDP_ETC.2.1 /Transaction The TSF shall enforce the Payment_SFP when exporting user data, controlled under the SFP(s), outside of the TOE.
 FDP_ETC.2.2 /Transaction The TSF shall export the user data with the user data's associated security attributes.
-FDP_ETC.2.3 /Transaction The TSF shall ensure that the security attributes, when exported outside the TOE, are unam- biguously associated with the exported user data.
-FDP_ETC.2.4 /Transaction The TSF shall enforce the following rules when user data is exported from the TOE: exported Payment_SFP details (the card to be used from Apple Wallet, the amount and the payee in the case of e-commerce payments) are those displayed to S.User during reauthentication request (FIA_UAU.6 Re-authenticating) D.Payment_Data includes a unique identifier (An Apple Pay server nonce).
+FDP_ETC.2.3 The TSF shall ensure that the security attributes, when biguously associated with the exported user data.
+The TSF shall ensure that the security attributes, when exported outside the TOE, are unambiguously associated with the exported user data.
+FDP_ETC.2.4 /Transaction The TSF shall enforce the following rules when user data is exported from the TOE: exported Payment_SFP details (the card to be used from the Wallet, the amount and the payee in the case of e-commerce payments) are those displayed to S.User during re-authentication request (FIA_UAU.6 Re-authenticating) D.Payment_Data includes a unique identifier (An Apple Pay server nonce).